 Climbing futher six hundred steps you will come across large number of drip ledge caves used by meditating bikkhus scattered all over the hill top.
 Pre christian era script on one of the caves speaks of the donation of the cave to Arhat Pussadeva.

 The most important ruin of the Pulukunava Cave Temple is the massive Asanagaraya which is considered to be the largest in Sri Lanka.
-Asanagara was object of worship before Buddha Statue was created.
+The oldest

 If you are traveling from Ampara, travel along the Maha Oya road and passing Piyangala Temple, you will come across a large freshly installed name broad of Pulukunava Raja Maha Viharaya.
 Travel about 2 km passing the board towards Maha Oya and you will come to a small road on the left which will lead to the temple.
 Although considered a Raja Maha Viharaya, currently this is only a adobe to one priest who is struggling to build a temple here.